 Design District is a collection of 16 buildings designed by eight architects, one minute from North Greenwich station.
 The district is a thriving home for creative businesses offering permanent and purpose-designed workspaces, co-working within Bureau, Canteen an international food hall and bar, an exciting events programme and more.

-Design District will provide a new space for London’s creatives to come and work together.
-A magnetic centre of activity with a vibrant and engaged community of designers, makers and creators – from architects and artists to graphic, fashion and digital designers, gaming professionals, musicians and many more.
+Design District provides a permanent space for London’s creatives to come and work together.
+The District is a hive of activity with a vibrant and engaged community of designers, makers and creators.

 Here to keep London creative

 The creative industries are at the heart of what makes London great.
 In London creative communities are under threat from rocketing rent, and are being squeezed out of established creative districts.
 Design District offers accessible, affordable work space purpose-made to support creative work of all kinds.